manitisch/LinAlg/README.md

 # LinAlg
-A basic Linear Algebra library written in C++
+A basic Linear Algebra library written in C++.